Blackberry Campaign: Aftermath

 The gathered Native American forces at Kekionga began to disperse in mid-June when the United States force did not arrive.
 One group had heard rumors that Scott's forces had gone to Vincennes, instead, and discovered the destroyed villages on their journey down the Wabash River.
 They initially pursued the militia, but could not keep pace with Scott's mounted forces.
-Native American leaders complained that the British had goaded them to war without providing them with the armament to fight it.
+Native American leaders complained that the British had goaded them to war with the United States without providing them with the armament to fight it.
 McKee sent a letter to Sir Guy Carleton, writing that "little attention will be now paid" to potential talks of peace.
 Joseph Brant, who had promoted a moderate position towards the United States at Niagara and Quebec before joining the rush to Kekionga, wrote that the Shawnee and Miami had vowed not to negotiate with a people "so wicked."

 In Kentucky, the raid was considered a great success, and many called for a second raid before the end of Summer.
 That August, James Wilkinson, who had been offered a commission in the regular Army after his role in the Blackberry Campaign, led a similar expedition starting from Fort Washington, resulting in the Battle of Kenapacomaqua.
 Henry Knox considered the raids a success, writing "The consternation arising from the demonstration of their being within our reach must all tend to the great object, the establishment of peace."
 Confidence in the main 1791 campaign increased, and shares in the Ohio Company soared.
 However, Beverley Randolph, the governor of Virginia, wrote that the expedition only incited the Wabash Confederacy against the United States.
 Both the Blackberry Campaign and the subsequent raid by Wilkinson were intended as a diversion to draw Native American forces away from the main expeditionary force led by General Arthur St. Clair in 1791.
 They had the opposite effect, however, uniting Native American forces against the United States and leading to St. Clair's Defeat.

 Members of the Wea tribe traveled to Fort Washington and Fort Knox to claim their imprisoned family, but were told that were told that peace would not be granted until all the Wabash nations came and pledged peace, and until they acted like men rather than children.
 The captured villagers were not released until nearly a year had passed.